 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, the Asian Development Bank (ADB) reported total carbon emissions of approximately 45,867,410 kg CO2e.
 This figure includes Scope 1 emissions of about 3,493,000 kg CO2e, Scope 2 emissions of approximately 2,927,310 kg CO2e, and Scope 3 emissions related to business travel amounting to about 8,202,000 kg CO2e.
 Over the years, ADB has demonstrated a commitment to reducing its carbon footprint.
-In 2021, total emissions were reported at approximately 2,313,060 kg CO2e, showing a significant decrease from previous years, including 3,361,560 kg CO2e in 2020 and 12,586,200 kg CO2e in 2019.
-However, there are currently no specific reduction targets or initiatives disclosed, such as those aligned with the Science Based Targets initiative (SBTi).
-ADB's emissions data reflects its ongoing efforts to address climate change, although further commitments and detailed reduction strategies would enhance its sustainability profile.
+In 2022, the bank's total emissions were about 6,066,050 kg CO2e, indicating a significant increase in 2023.
+However, specific reduction targets or initiatives have not been disclosed, and there are no documented climate pledges or SBTi (Science Based Targets initiative) reduction targets available.
+The emissions data reflects ADB's ongoing efforts to monitor and manage its environmental impact, although further details on specific reduction strategies or commitments are currently lacking.

 Access structured emissions data, company-specific emission factors, and source documents